nobletang/Phase1Project/README.md

 ## Further Possible Disucssions

 Additional studies could be conducted to create further recommendations.
 With more recent data, the movie industry could be assessed with the impact of COVID-19.
 Conducting this study might show that the box office is not the best place to release a movie.
 Rather an online streaming service may be the platform to release a movie.
-If developing a platform for Microsoft's film releases, another study could be conducted to see the benefits of introducing indie studioes exclusive to the platform.
+If developing a platform for Microsoft's film releases, another study could be conducted to see the benefits of introducing indie studios exclusive to the platform.

 ***
 ---